Save money on your water bills and increase the value of your home – Create a desert habitat that will attract birds and butterflies!

 This project was funded by the City of El Paso as part of a Think Tank Project that former City Manager Joyce Wilson sponsored in March 2011.
 El Paso Zoo Education Curator Rick LoBello proposed a El Paso Outside project designed to help El Pasoans share our city with native plants and wildlife in their neighborhoods, local and regional parks, and protected natural areas.
 Some of the best plants to landscape with in El Paso are featured with graphics at Cleveland Square.
 Learn more and watch this short 9 minute video.

 The Chihuahuan Desert Education Coalition encourages residents to landscape with native plants and create backyard habitats that will attract birds, butterflies and other wildlife.
 These mini habitats, when connected with other natural areas in the neighborhood, can make a real impact in helping wildlife such as birds needing trees to build their nests and butterflies needing nectar from flowers.
 Backyard habitats landscaped with native plants from our local Chihuahuan Desert also help the community conserve drinking water.
 Examples of drought tolerant plants include desert willow, yellow bells, acacia, sotol, ocotillo, and wooly butterfly bush.

 Recommended Native Trees for El Paso County

 Recommended Southwestern Native Plants

-El Paso Rock and Cactus Club – offers local garden tours in April
+El Paso Rock and Cactus Club– offers local Garden Tours End of March or Beginning April

 Texas Master Gardeners Association